 The pairwise comparison between the different categorical findings suggest various clues about how the life of the Puerto Rican D. antillarum population.
 The size and proportion grouping categories show significance with potentially small and medium specimens.
-This suggest that there might be a maturation of the microbiome, however more research is needed for this.
-Also, who is responsible for the adaptation the microbiome or the sea urchin?
+This suggests that there might be a maturation of the microbiome, however more research is needed for this.
+Also, who is responsible for the adaptation: the microbiome or the sea urchin?